Normal structure of isotropic reductive groups over rings: Reduction to extraction of unipotents

+First we prove the standard commutator formulas, which are used for the reduction and complements the normal structure theorem.
+The condition for inclusions in the following statement is the same as for normality of the elementary subgroup in Theorem~\ref{thm:EE}.
+It is easy to see that this condition for a ring $R$ is inherited by any $R$-algebra.

-\begin{lem} Assume that for any maximal ideal $m$ of $K$ every semisimple normal subgroup of group $G_{K_m}$ contains $({{\mathbf G}_m}_{,K_m})^2$.
-Then for any $K$-algebra $R$ the group $E_P(R,\q)$ is independent of the choice of a strictly proper parabolic subgroup $P$. \end{lem} \begin{proof} Clearly, it is enough to show that for any two strictly proper parabolic subgroups $P,Q$ one has $U_P(\q)\le E_Q(R,\q)$.
-Consider the ring of polynomials $R[x]$.
-For any $x\in U_P(xR[x])$ we have
+\begin{lem} Let $\q$ be an ideal of a ring $R$.
+Assume that for every maximal ideal $\m$ of $R$ every normal semisimple subgroup of $G_{R_\m}$ contains $(\mathbb G_{m,R_\m})^2$.
+Then $E_P(R,\q)$ does not depend on a strictly proper parabolic subgroup $P$ and is normal in $G(R)$ and